Shahzadivalil/furniture_sales/README.md

 2. View the dashboard image or open the associated `.pbix` file (if added).
 3. Use it as a reference or base for your own Power BI projects.

----

-## 📧 Contact

-For questions or collaboration, reach out via GitHub Issues or open a Pull Request.

----